NVIDIA-ISAAC-ROS/isaac_ros_image_segmentation/README.md

     <div align="center"><img alt="Coloured Segmentation Mask" src="resources/peoplesemsegnet_shuffleseg_rqt.png" width="350" title="U-Net Shuffleseg result in rqt_image_view"/></div>

-    > **Note:** The raw segmentation is also published to `/unet/raw_segmentation_mask`.
+    > **Note**: The raw segmentation is also published to `/unet/raw_segmentation_mask`.
 However, the raw pixels correspond to the class labels and so the output is unsuitable for human visual inspection.

 ## Next Steps